-This dashboard helps in measuring the stages of the purchase funnel i.e. Acquisition, behavior and conversation.
+This dashboard helps in measuring the stages of the purchase funnel, i.e. Acquisition, behaviour and conversation.
 Its ability to measure these 3 stages makes it very handy for decision-makers at the executive level.

 The executive dashboard helps in answering business questions like: